JoeyZ56/my-cookbook/README.md

 #### 4. Most important none of that life story attached to the recipe that so many recipe websites love to share!
 Just 👏 the 👏 recipe 👏 PLEASE!

+## Progress and Fixes

+### 1. Finish adding logic to Lunch, Dinner, and Desserts for adding recipes to local storage.

+### 2. Make final adjustments on Scss

+### 3. Fix issues with recipes not saving to local storgae.

 </div>